You’ve bought a few bottles of milk kefir to give it a try. The taste was a-okay, but it didn’t rock your world.

 When it comes to how to freeze kefir, I recommend freezing it using an ice cube tray.
 This way you can easily thaw as much as you need without thawing all of it.
 If the cubes are too small, feel free to use a muffin tin instead.

 When it comes to thawing, put the cubes to the fridge the night before you need them.

 Want to learn more about the topic?
 Check out our article on freezing kefir.

 Many people who consider freezing kefir worry about the active cultures in the dairy product being killed by freezing.

-On some websites, you can find people saying that the cultures simply go dormant and get back to life after thawing.
+On some websites, you can find people saying that the cultures go dormant and get active again after thawing.
 Others state that most of them die.